raspberrypilearning/decision-tree/en/step_4.md

 --- task ---

-+ Choose a different piece of data from the table, and think of a question about it you could add in the blank space:
++ Choose a **different** piece of data from the table, for example length or diet.

++ What question could you write using this data in the blank space to correctly categorise the remaining dinosaurs?

 ![A decision tree with the first question 'Did it live more than 130 million years ago?' with yes = Early dinosaur and No = a blank space for a question](images/decision2.png)

+--- collapse ---
+---
+title: Show me the answer
+---
+Any of the following questions would give the correct category for every dinosaur:

+- Is it shorter than 26 metres?
+- Is it a carnivore?
+- Did it live in Europe?

+--- /collapse ---

 --- /task ---